mikaelmello/inquire/README.md

 By default, the password prompt behaves like a standard one you'd see in common CLI applications: the user has no UI indicators about the state of the current input.
 They do not know how many characters they typed, or which character they typed, with no option to display the current text input.

 However, you can still customize these and other behaviors if you wish:
 - **Standard display mode**: Set the display mode of the text input among hidden, masked and full via the `PasswordDisplayMode` enum.
   - Hidden: default behavior, no UI indicators.
   - Masked: behaves like a normal text input, except that all characters of the input are masked to a special character, which is `'*'` by default but can be customized via `RenderConfig`.
   - Full: behaves like a normal text input, no modifications.
-- **Toggle display mode**: By enabling this feature by calling the `with_display_toggle_enabled()`, you allow the user to toggle between the standard display mode set and the full display mode.
+- **Toggle display mode**: When enabling this feature by calling the `with_display_toggle_enabled()` method, you allow the user to toggle between the standard display mode set and the full display mode.
   - If you have set the standard display mode to hidden (which is also the default) or masked, the user can press `Ctrl+R` to change the display mode to `Full`, and `Ctrl+R` again to change it back to the standard one.
   - Obviously, if you have set the standard display mode to `Full`, pressing `Ctrl+R` won't cause any changes.
+- **Confirmation**: By default, the password will have a confirmation flow where the user will be asked for the input twice and the two responses will be compared.
+If they differ, an error message is shown and the user is prompted again.
+  - By default, a "Confirmation:" message is shown for the confirmation prompts, but this can be modified by setting a custom confirmation message only shown the second time, using the `with_custom_confirmation_message()` method.
+  - If confirmation is not desired, it can be turned off using the `without_confirmation()` method.
 - **Help message**: Message displayed at the line below the prompt.
 - **Formatter**: Custom formatter in case you need to pre-process the user input before showing it as the final answer.
   - By default, it prints eight asterisk characters: `********`.